mapr-demos/katacoda-scenarios/spark_flight_delays/step2.md

 <img src="https://github.com/mapr-demos/katacoda-scenarios/raw/master/spark_flight_delays/assets/TypicalMLphases.png?raw=true width=400 height=400">

 Spark ML provides a uniform set of high-level APIs, built on top of DataFrames.
 Having ML APIs built on top of DataFrames provides the scalability of partitioned data processing with the ease of SQL for data manipulation.
 We will use transformers to get a DataFrame with a features vector column.
-We will use a an estimator to train a model, which can transform input data to get predictions.
+We will use an estimator to train a model, which can transform input data to get predictions.
 <img src="https://github.com/mapr-demos/katacoda-scenarios/raw/master/spark_flight_delays/assets/LoadDataTransforms.png?raw=true width=400 height=400">

 We will use an ML Pipeline to pass the data through transformers in order to extract the features and an estimator to produce the model.